ankitvgupta/ankitvgupta.github.io/_posts/2017-11-05-unsupervised-machine-translation.md

 1. *Shared encoder*: Only one encoder is needed, since the authors are using cross-lingual embeddings.
 2. *Fixed Pretrained Cross-Lingual Embeddings*: The authors used pretrained unsupervised cross-lingual embeddings, and then fix them during training.
 This way, the cross-lingual mapping does not change due to training.
-3. *One decoder per language*: While there is a shared decoder (due to the cross-lingual embeddings), there is a different decoder for each language.
+3. *One decoder per language*: While there is a shared encoder (due to the cross-lingual embeddings), there is a different decoder for each language.

 #### Unsupervised Training